Fujifilm GF Lens Roadmap

 Share with your friends!

-Fujifilm likes to keep people informed about upcoming lenses and about once a year they offer up a roadmap that outlines lens release for the next 12-24 months.
+Fujifilm likes to keep people informed about upcoming lenses, and about once a year, they offer up a roadmap that outlines lens releases for the next 12-24 months.

-This most recent GF lens roadmap was unveiled in January 2020 and from it we can see two as-yet-unreleased lenses:
+This most recent GF lens roadmap was unveiled in September 2023, and from it, we can see two as-yet-unreleased lenses:

 You can view a complete list of Fujifilm GF lenses and their specifications here.